kingluddite/sublime-text-bootstrap/README.md

 #### Add all your packages
 Copy the `Package\ Control.sublime-settings` in `Packages/User/` (after you made the changes that you want)

+**note** Make sure you are inside the `user-settings` directory in your cloned repo on your machine

 `$ cp -R Package\ Control.sublime-settings ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/`

 **important** Shutdown Sublime Text and reopen it.
 Package Control will read this file and automatically install all your packages inside this file.
-Pretty cool, huh?

 **note** You may have to manually install jsprettier as it was not installing automatically.
 **note** You will get a loop error but you can disregard that as it will still install the packages